owenboy9/nlp_attempt/README.md

 ...
 and so on. for now, it's really hard to imagine spythia manufacturing chirpingly cheerful candy bites – but who knows?

+TO RUN IT, you'll need to download the following files: text.txt all_pos_sorting_in_one.py word_by_word.py menu.py book_writing.py
+piano.py
+press_play.py
+RUN IT from
+press_play.py